 If you are experiencing drafts, it means you are sending your temperature controlled air right out the window.
 Literally.
 Which means your utility bills are probably a lot higher than you would like them to be.
-Figuring out whether you need replacement windows is the first step in the process.
+Figuring out whether you need replacement windows in Seattle, WA is the first step in the process.

 What is the best window style?

 The best window style is the one that fits your taste and the style of your home.
 You don’t even have to stick to one style of window throughout your home.
 Here are three of the most popular window styles for you to consider in your Seattle home: